temporalio/documentation/docs-src/concepts/what-is-a-delay-start-workflow-execution.md

 Start Delay determines the amount of time to wait before initiating a Workflow Execution.

 :::note

-You can set either a Delay Start Workflow Execution or a [Schedule](/concepts/what-is-a-schedule), but not both.
+Start Delay Workflow Execution is incompatible with both [Schedules](/concepts/what-is-a-schedule) and [Cron Jobs](/concepts/what-is-a-temporal-cron-job).

 This Workflow Option is considered experimental and may change in future releases.

 :::

-This is useful if you have a Workflow you want to schedule out in the future, but only want it to execute once.
+This is useful if you have a Workflow you want to schedule out in the future, but only want it to execute once: in comparison to reoccurring Workflows using Schedules.

 If the Workflow receives a Signal-With-Start during the delay, it dispatches a Workflow Task and the remaining delay is bypassed.
 If the Workflow receives a Signal during the delay that is not a Signal-With-Start, it is ignored and the Workflow continues to be delayed until the delay expires or a Signal-With-Start is received.